mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

   - $j$ unit id from layer $l + 1$ (where it goes): $1 ... s_{l+1}$
   - $i$ unit id from layer $l$ (where it is coming from): $1 ... s_{l}$; do not mix it with the training example $i$!
 - The regularization term takes into account all parameters $\theta_{ji}^{(l)}$, except the biases!
 Thus $i$ will start in the regularization term with 1.
+- The cost function of neural networks is very similar to the one of the logistics regression, with the following notable differences:
+  - The prediction error term is the cross-entropy formula, but errors are summed across all `K` classes in addition to across all examples `m`; in other words, the difference of each class `k = 1 ...
+K` is evaluated with `h_k` and `y_k` and summed for each example `i = 1 ... m`.
+  - The regularization term sums the squares of all parameters or weights; for that, we need to go through each layer `l = 1 ...
+L-1`, and in each layer (jump) we take the `theta` values that map from the units on one side to the other side; in other words, the sweep the 2 dimensions of the `Theta_l` matrix of a layer.
+However, the bias weights are not considered.

 ![Classification Neural Network: Cost Function](./pics/neural_network_classification_cost.png)